dipsor/FunHouse/Answers to technical questions.md

     - I spent roughly 9 hours on the task.
 I was working through one solution which did not work so I decided to rework it a bit.
-    - If I had more time, I would try to refactor the code better, also I would add some tools to test code quality such as: phpinsights, phpstan, PHP_CodeSniffer, phpmd
+    - If I had more time, I would try to refactor the code better, also I would add some tools to test code quality such as: phpinsights, phpstan, PHP_CodeSniffer, phpmd.
+Also i would try to find if i can reduce the complexity.

 ### 2. Why did you choose PHP as your main programming language?
     - when I was younger I found quite fascinating to be able to create websites and as PHP was the most popular